-As per the CEDAW Committee, gender-based discrimination is based on gender stereotypes, stigma, harmful and patriarchal cultural norms and gender-based violence, all of which adversely impact on the ability of women to gain access to justice on an equal basis with men.
+As per the CEDAW Committee, gender-based discrimination is based on gender stereotypes, stigma, harmful and patriarchal cultural norms and gender-based violence, all of which adversely impact the ability of women to gain access to justice on an equal basis with men.
 Discrimination among men and women is not only in India but also in other various countries.
-But gender disparity in terms of the number of time men and women serve in the criminal justice system is quite different.
+But gender disparity in terms of the number of times men and women serve in the criminal justice system is quite different.

 Prosecutors and judges treat men and women accused differently.
-They are very much strict to men as compared to women.
+They are very much strict with men as compared to women.
 Women offenders are less, then also men have to spend more time in prison as compared to women for the same offence.
 Racial disparity is a factor in the arrests, pretrial treatment, and sentencing of female offenders.
 Racial disparity is a factor in the arrests, pre-trial treatment and sentencing of female offenders.